InvestingStocks

 There are two main ways to invest.
 You can passively follow an index or you can actively manage your investments.
 Index followers don’t underperform or over perform.
 They simply get the average.

-Now, on the other side of the coin are active managers, who decide to buy and sell stocks.
-Basically, they want to buy the ones they think will go up more and sell the ones they think will go up less.
+Now, on the other side of the coin are active managers, who decide to buy and sell certain stocks at certain times.
+Basically, they want to buy the ones they think will go up more in the future and sell the ones they think will go up less.

 This sound’s great in theory but here’s where it starts to unravel.
 If one of them wants to buy a stock then another one must sell that stock to them.
 After all, the indexers only buy and sell when the index tells them to, not when an active manager wants to trade.
 When you stop and think about it indexers are just bystanders looking on at what these active managers are doing.